kubernetes/sig-security/sig-security-docs/papers/policy_grc/kubernetes-grc.md

 * [jsPolicy](https://www.jspolicy.com/): jsPolicy allows easier & faster Kubernetes Policies using JavaScript or TypeScript.
 * [Kyverno](https://kyverno.io/): Kyverno is a policy engine designed for Kubernetes that allows validation, mutation, generation of resources and image verification, with no complex language necessary.
 * [Kubewarden](https://kubewarden.io/): Kubewarden is a policy engine for Kubernetes with validation, mutation, image verification, and context-aware policies.
 It aims to be the universal policy engine as its policies are Wasm modules, allowing to use the language of your choice.
+* [Monokle](https://monokle.io) : Monokle provides a centralised policy management console together with an ecosystem of open-source tools for pre-commit, pre-deployment and in-cluster policy enforcement.
 * [OPA/Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/) provides admission control capability that can act on policies to check for conformance to best practices.
 * [Polaris](https://www.fairwinds.com/polaris): Polaris is an open source policy engine for Kubernetes that validates and remediates resource configuration.
 It includes 30+ built in configuration policies, as well as the ability to build custom policies with JSON Schema.